h232ch/macsecurity/README.md

 ```bash
 sudo ~/Downloads/mac_apply.sh
 ```
-If you want to fix excution period, Open the 'mac_apply.sh' and fix the crontab period.
+If you want to fix excution period, Open the \n 'mac_apply.sh' and fix the crontab period. \n
-Crontab will excute the script as the schedule.
+Crontab will excute the script as the schedule. \n

 3. Security Setting List
 ```bash